chethanm99/hangman-cli-game/README.md

 -On every wrong guess the wrong letter will be displayed which will help the user to not to repeat the same letter.

 -For every wrong attempt, the formation of hangman starts and as soon as the attempts are over, a full hangman will be formed and game will be finished.

+-Finally, the summary of user's gameplay will be displayed.